eslambakr/eslambakr.github.io/_pages/about.md

   - /about.html
 ---

+Lowell Thomas once said, "Do a little more each day than you think you possibly can."
+I live by this motto daily.
+I base all academic, personal, and professional endeavors on it.
+Striving for excellence is my top priority.

 My mission in life is to hold a career position where I can influence the world encouragingly and insightfully.
 Thus, I continue to hold comprehensive leadership and professional growth opportunities: handling unique situations, communicating, speaking publicly, working with various individuals, and always working towards accomplishing goals efficiently and delivering superior results.